yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 Here’s the bottom line. **People who generate valuable content on a consistent basis will inevitably have a large following.** This principle applies to blogging, Instagram, Youtube, and any other social platform on the web.

-You may never be a Jenner or a Jonas, but you can grow your following by generating content on consistent basis that offers value to people.
+You may never be a Jenner or a Jonas, but you can grow your following by generating content on a consistent basis that offers value to people.

 > **Content marketing** is the process of planning, creating, distributing, sharing, and publishing content to reach your target audience.
 As a business, this tactic can help you improve brand awareness, boost sales, connect with your target audience members, and engage prospects and customers.

-I took that quote from this HubSpot article about [content marketing](https://blog.hubspot.com/marketing/content-marketing), and it is _HubSpot_-on!
+I took that quote from a HubSpot article about [content marketing](https://blog.hubspot.com/marketing/content-marketing), and it is _HubSpot_-on!

 This is my blog and I can dad-joke if I want.

-I got HubSpot certified at the marketing agency that gave me my first real developer job (read more of [my story](/short-story-long)), and it changed the way I think about the web.
+I got HubSpot certified at the marketing agency that gave me my first real developer job (another part of [my story](/blog/short-story-long)), and it changed the way I think about the web.
 There’s this crazy thing that happens when you stop thinking about what you can _get_ from your audience, and start thinking about how you can _help the most people_.
 When you start offering valuable information to people, they’ll buy things from you (albums, ep’s, merch, lessons), and they’ll keep coming back to you as a resource (read: lifelong fan).

-> When you teach what you know, you'll be seen as an expert.
+> Provide value to people, and they’ll thank you with their wallets.

 ## How can content marketing help musicians?